graybiralo/dashboard/README.md

-# exercise
+# Dashboard

-my 1st project
+This is simple responsive admin dashboard